-A little known place Abhaneri near Jaipur in India is where the World’s largest step-well is situated.
-Abha Nagari (The City of Brightness) as it was called originally was founded by King Raja Chand of Nikumbha Dynasty between 8 and 9th century AD.
-The ancient Hindu wisdom observed close links between worship places and the nature as the means for protecting the environment.
-This is evident from ancient temples in India with associated wells or ponds still in working condition.
+In the little-known town of Abhaneri near Jaipur, India, one can find the World’s largest step-well.
+Originally known as Abha Nagari (The City of Brightness), it was established by King Raja Chand of the Nikumbha Dynasty between the 8th and 9th centuries AD.
+Ancient Hindu wisdom emphasized the interconnectedness of worship places and nature as a means of protecting the environment.
+This is demonstrated by the presence of ancient temples in India, often accompanied by functioning wells or ponds.

-There is a small Shiva shrine at the entrance of the baori where a priest conducts regular worship every day.
-The priest told me that the well was built in a day with magical powers.
-Today, the access to the stairs is restricted to the public due to poor safety measures employed at the site.
-However, several Hollywood and Bollywood movies have chosen this location for their shooting.
-The Fall, The Dark Knight Rises, The Best Exotic Marigold Hotel, Bhoomi, Bhool Bhulaiyaa etc are some of the movies picturized here.
-Abhaneri village lies 90 km east of Jaipur and 210 km south of Delhi on the Jaipur-Delhi highway.
-Highly skilled artisans still work for a living in these parts of Rajasthan.
+At the entrance of the baori, a small Shiva shrine is tended to by a dedicated priest who conducts daily worship.
+According to the priest, the well was mysteriously constructed in a single day.
+Unfortunately, the public’s access to the stairs is currently restricted due to safety concerns at the site.
+Interestingly, this location has been chosen for the filming of several Hollywood and Bollywood movies, including The Fall, The Dark Knight Rises, The Best Exotic Marigold Hotel, Bhoomi, and Bhool Bhulaiyaa.
+Abhaneri village is situated 90 km east of Jaipur and 210 km south of Delhi on the Jaipur-Delhi highway.
+Skilled artisans continue to make a living in these parts of Rajasthan.

-The famous Rajasthani folk song about the Rajput wife remembering her husband who returns after winning a war plays in the car audio player, ” केसरिया बालम आओ नि पधारो म्हारे देस …” (Kesariya Balam Padharo Mhare Des…) and the Goddess of sleep caresses my eyelids and make them feel heavier…
+As the car audio player fills the air with the enchanting melody of the famous Rajasthani folk song about the Rajput wife remembering her husband who returns after winning a war, “केसरिया बालम आओ नि पधारो म्हारे देस” (Kesariya Balam Padharo Mhare Des…), I find myself being gently lulled by the soothing embrace of sleep.

 Ezhil Ramalingam